worldamazing/plan/README.md

 - [**Jamal's Road to Redemption**](docs/case-study-jamal.md): A former combatant's transformation through education and community engagement
 - [**David's Path to Inner Peace**](docs/case-study-david.md): How a former Prime Minister redirected his focus from conflict to peace advocacy
 - [**Alexei's Transformation**](docs/case-study-alexei.md): From a war leader to a global peacemaker, illustrating personal and policy transformations

-## Vision of the Future
-> Offering a conceptual and holistic look at the future, this section elaborates on the broader societal transformations envisioned by the Global Institution.
-It discusses the idealistic outcomes of these changes, such as the eradication of mental health challenges and the overhaul of the justice system into a restorative model.
-This vision paints a picture of a world where systemic changes lead to a healthier, more equitable, and interconnected global society.
-- [**Justice**](docs/vision-justice.md): Imagining a world governed by restorative justice practices
-- [**Mental Health**](docs/vision-mental-health.md): Envisioning a society free from mental health challenges
-- [**Creativity and Human Potential**](docs/vision-human-potential.md): Imagining a society where everyone excels at the highest level of all forms of intelligence
-- [**Openness and Empowerment**](docs/vision-openness-empowerment.md): Envisioning a society where openness and self-awareness empower every individual to contribute fully to communal life

 ## Call To Action
 > Join us in uniting diverse perspectives, skills, and passions to drive global change.
 Your involvement is essential in shaping a just, sustainable, and innovative future for all.